 Proceeds from concession sales and donations collected at the concerts benefit the REC Foundation, a local non profit organization that helps provide youth recreation scholarships to members of our community.

 The Firestone Walker Invitational Beer Festival launched in 2012.
 Since then, this gathering at the Paso fairgrounds has grown into one of craft beer’s most respected events—in fact, all 2,500 tickets typically sell out within minutes of being released.
 About 50 top brewers from around the globe participate in panels and share samples of more than 150 different rare blends and classic favorites during the day-long event.
 There’s also an annual festival collaboration beer, which in 2022 was a dry-hopped grisette called Parrotphrase.

 Entrance to the Paso Robles festival covers beer samples along with live music and food from 20 area restaurants.
 (You’re welcome to bring your own snacks if you have dietary restrictions).
 Firestone Walker Invitational festivities wrap up with an awards ceremony and the crowning of the People’s Choice winner.
 Ticket proceeds support history and culture projects organized by the Paso Robles Pioneer Day Committee.

 Annually in June

 Paso Robles and SLO CAL are filled with so many different kinds of experiences that will feed your senses and connect you with friendly people and their agricultural roots.
-FARMstead ED welcomes you to join them and learn more about their farms, producers & purveyors.
+FARMstead ED / SLO Co Farm Trail welcome you to join them and learn more about their farms, producers & purveyors.
 This family-friendly experience is an up-close chance to learn about agriculture through demonstrations, tastings, and farm tours.
 Ticket holders will savor summer through a self-guided tour featuring over 15 farms and ranches and some two dozen producers and purveyors.